 Dates and Times

 Antique Alley Texas is held annually on the third Friday, Saturday, and Sunday of April and September.
-The spring dates for 2018 are April 20 through 22.
+The spring dates for 2019 are April 19, 20, and 21 (which is also Easter weekend).
 The sales are open from 9 a.m. to 6 p.m. every day of the festival, rain or shine.

 Along the Way